mrmarganski/mkdoc/docs/fabrication/level4/level4.md

 ## 👑 Looking Ahead: The Master Fabricator

 Completing Level 4 means you have reached the top of the Fabrication Pathway.
 As a Level 4 Fabricator, your role will shift from just *building* to *leading*.
-You will be responsible for mentoring the Phase 1 rookies, helping the Engineering team design parts that are actually manufacturable, and running the shop floor during the intense weeks of build season.
+You will be responsible for mentoring the Phase 1 rookies, helping the Engineering team design parts that are actually manufacturable, and running the shop floor during the intense weeks of build season.  **You will now move to PHASE 3 and follow a LEADERSHIP Pathway**